-The Township of The North Shore has expressed explicit values, aspirations and desires for its community.
-These have been identified through discussions with community members and documented in The North Shore Community Profile (HSAL, 2014a) and various other community reports, including the Draft Official Plan (2012).
+The Township of Manitouwadge has expressed explicit values, aspirations and desires for its community.
+These have been identified through discussion with community members and documented in the Manitouwadge Community Profile (DPRA, 2014a) and various other community reports, including The Official Plan and Zoning By-Law (under review), Needs and Gaps Analysis (2013) and Strategic Plan (2007).
 Key themes are summarized in this section.
 The Preliminary Assessment is measured against these values and aspirations.